reljicd/django-rest-prod-ready-example/README.md

 You can run the application from the command line with **manage.py**.

-Before running any command, first execute [Prerequisites](#prerequisites-for-cli-and-make).
+Before running any command first execute [Prerequisites](#prerequisites-for-cli-and-make).

 From the root of the project: